vitelabs/vite-wiki/docs/tutorial/node/wallet-manage.md

 ```javascript
 vite.wallet_newMnemonicAndEntropyStore("123456")
 ```
-Where `123456` is the password for the keystore, you should replace it with your own password.
+Here `123456` is the password for the keystore, you should replace it with your own password.

 ```json
 {